Murph9/GridWars/README.md

 ========

 Structure of the project:
+GameEngine:
+  - Makes sure everything is drawn an updated
+TheGame:
-GameEngine - Makes sure everything is drawn an updated TheGame - Is the interface of the project (can be interchanged with other TheGame's so far) GameObject - The base object class, every objects hierarchy is handled in this file OtherObjects - All enemies basically, all handle what happens when they collide Player - Button listener and moves by itself, is a GameObject
+  - Is the interface of the project (can be interchanged with other TheGame's so far)
+GameObject:
+  - The base object class, every objects hierarchy is handled in this file
+OtherObjects:
+  - All enemies basically, all handle what happens when they collide
+Player:
+  - Button listener and moves by itself, is a GameObject
+GameState:
+  - handles the current game stats, like kills, lives, bombs and score

 --------